QM.1 Microsoft Word: Formatting Tools

 Part One: Formatting

-The student checklist documents (on the right) contain the step-by-step details and to check off each step, and there are screenshots to illustrate the menus and tools.
+The student checklist documents contain the step-by-step details you can use to check off each step.
+We have included screenshots to illustrate the menus and tools.
 You are invited to open or download either the Word.docx file, or the PDF file provided.

 - Watch the Part One video.
 Pause and replay it as often as you need while completing the tasks.